Leqvio (Inclisiran)

 Driving and Operating Machinery

-Leqvio is not expected to affect your ability to drive or use machines.
+Leqvio should not affect your ability to drive or use machines.

 Storage